 Each of the last three years have started 50 percent higher on up to nearly 3 times higher than the prior year.
 At the end of June, 2014, CNG consumption for vehicle use for the first six months of the year totaled 350,532 gallons, which was 73 percent higher than the amount of consumption in the first six months of 2013 (202,288 gallons).
 Consumption in 2014 climbed steadily higher through the year to a peak of 78,544 gallons in October.
 November's consumption dropped to 50,630 gallons, but bounced back in December to 70,774 gallons.
 At the year's end, CNG consumption for 2014 had jumped 67 percent higher than 2013's consumption.

-The amount of compressed natural gas (CNG) consumed as vehicle fuel had been relatively stable from month to month during 2006 to mid-2011 with a bit of volatility thrown in the summer and fall months.
+The amount of compressed natural gas (CNG) consumed as vehicle fuel had been relatively stable from month to month during 2006 to mid-2011 with a bit of volatility thrown in in the summer and fall months.
 During August and September of 2011, CNG experienced a spike in consumption and then consumption skyrocketed in November and December.
 This increase in consumption was due to the drop in natural gas prices.
-Significantly lower natural gas prices continued into 2012 and 2013 and consumption continued to soar.
+Significantly lower natural gas prices continued into 2012, 2013, and 2014 and consumption continued to soar.
 See Henry Hub data for spot price information.